Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: General set up and proof of Theorem

+Then for \((\cG_{\beta, \rho, g}(\xi_0)\colon\beta>0)\), we have \(\beta_c=\infty\). \end{proposition} \begin{remark} The proof of Proposition~\ref{thmFiniteComponents}, in fact, works for graphs constructed on any stationary and ergodic simple point process.
+While we stick here to the renewal process to keep notation light, we comment on that matter below the proof in Section~\ref{secFiniteComponent} in Remark~\ref{rem:ProofFiniteComp}. \end{remark}

 The assumption \(\rho(0+)<1\) in Proposition~\ref{thmFiniteComponents} is a technical requirement needed in the proof of Proposition~\ref{thmFiniteComponents} below and can essentially be viewed as a continuum version of the analogous requirement in long-range percolation on $\Z$ that not all nearest-neighbour-edges be present.
-If however \(\eta\) is a homogeneous Poisson process, the additional condition $\rho(0+)<1$ can be dropped. \begin{corollary} Let \(\eta\) be a standard Poisson point process.
-Let \(\mathcal{X}\) and \(\mathcal{U}\) be as defined as above, \(g\) be a kernel and \(\rho\) be a profile-function such that assumption~\eqref{eqFinite} of Proposition~\ref{thmFiniteComponents} is fulfilled.
-Then \(\beta_c=\infty\). \end{corollary} Corollary~\ref{CorolFiniteCompPois} is proved at the end of Section~\ref{secFiniteComponent}.

-Another application of our results is the existence of a component of linear size in finite intervals.
-The paper \cite{vdH2021} elaborates how weight-dependent random connection-type models arise as weak local limits of models on finite domains.
-There, growing sequences of graphs \((\G_n(\beta))\) are constructed where \(\G_n(\beta)\) consists of \(n\) vertices which are independently placed into the unit interval \((-\nicefrac{1}{2},\nicefrac{1}{2})\).
-Translated to our parametrisation each vertex carries an independent uniform mark and, given locations and marks, each pair \((x,t),(y,s)\) of vertices is connected independently with probability \(\rho(\beta^{-1}g(s,t)n|x-y|)\).
-The scaling factor \(n\) ensures that the graph remains sparse and the \(n\) vertices can hence be considered as being embedded into \((-\nicefrac{n}{2},\nicefrac{n}{2})\).
-Our proofs yield the following corollary regarding finite versions of the weight-dependent random connection model.

-\begin{corollary} Let \((\G_n(\beta): n\in\N)\) be the above sequence of finite graphs on intervals with weak local limit $\G(\beta)$ given by an instance of the weight-dependent random connection model with kernel $g$ and profile $\rho.$ If $\rho$ and $g$ satisfy the assumptions of Theorem~\ref{thm:main_thm}(a), then \((\G_n(\beta):n\in\N)\) contains a connected component that grows linearly in \(n\) for large enough \(\beta\).
-Conversely, if $\rho$ and $g$ satisfy the assumptions of Theorem~\ref{thm:main_thm}(b), then there is no giant component in the above sense for any $\beta>0.$ \end{corollary}

-It is well-known (see for example \cite{JacobMoerters2017,GLM2021}) that a graph sequence cannot have a giant component when its weak local limit does not percolate.
-Hence it remains to prove the first statement of Corollary~\ref{cor:finiteGraphs} which is done at the end of Section~\ref{secInfiniteComponent}.
+If \(\eta\) is the Poisson point process the additional condition $\rho(0+)<1$ can be dropped.